Doku98/Model-Food/index.md

 | 31-60                  | 4.5         | 410           |
 | 60+                    | 4.2         | 520           |

-This pivot table indicates shorter cooking times generally lead to higher ratings and fewer calories, suggesting a preference for quick and healthy recipes.
+This pivot table reveals that recipes with shorter cooking times generally have higher ratings and lower calories, emphasizing a preference for quick, healthy recipes.

+---

-## Assessment of Missingness
+## Step 3: Assessment of Missingness

 ### NMAR Analysis
-It is believed that the `review` column in this dataset is NMAR (Not Missing At Random).
-Typically, users leave reviews when they have strong feelings—positive or negative—toward a recipe.
-Recipes without reviews might reflect users' indifference, suggesting that missingness here is not random.
-To further clarify if the data is truly NMAR or just MAR (Missing At Random), additional data such as user browsing history or session times could be valuable.
+The missingness in the `review` column is believed to be NMAR (Not Missing At Random).
+Users tend to leave reviews only when they have strong opinions about a recipe, whereas indifference often results in missing reviews.
+Additional data, such as user engagement metrics, could further clarify this missingness pattern.

 ### Missingness Dependency
-A permutation test was conducted to evaluate if the missingness of the `rating` column depends on other features.
+Permutation tests were performed to assess if the missingness of the `rating` column depends on other features.
+For example, one test investigated dependency on the proportion of sugar (`prop_sugar`) and another on the number of preparation steps (`n_steps`).
+The results indicated that the missingness of ratings depends on `prop_sugar` (p-value < 0.05) but not on `n_steps` (p-value > 0.05).

-**Hypothesis for `prop_sugar`:**

-- **Null hypothesis**: Missingness of `rating` does not depend on the `prop_sugar`.
-- **Alternative hypothesis**: Missingness of `rating` depends on `prop_sugar`.

-**Result**:
-The observed test statistic was 0.0063, with a p-value of 0.001 (significance level 0.05).
-Thus, the null hypothesis was rejected, indicating that the missingness of ratings depends on the proportion of sugar in recipes.

-**Hypothesis for `minutes`:**

-- **Null hypothesis**: Missingness of `rating` does not depend on cooking duration (`minutes`).
-- **Alternative hypothesis**: Missingness of `rating` depends on cooking duration (`minutes`).

-**Result**:
-The observed statistic was 51.4524, with a p-value of 0.123, meaning the null hypothesis was not rejected.
-Therefore, cooking duration is not significantly associated with the missingness of ratings.

-**Plotly visualization:**
-*[Embed permutation test plot related to `prop_sugar` dependency here]*
+*Embed permutation test plots here to illustrate these findings.*

 ---

-## Hypothesis Testing
+## Step 4: Hypothesis Testing

-The main hypothesis test aimed to determine whether the number of preparation steps influences the ratings users give to recipes.
+The primary hypothesis examined whether the number of preparation steps affects recipe ratings.

-- **Null hypothesis**: The number of steps (`n_steps`) in a recipe does not affect its average rating.
+- **Null Hypothesis**: The number of steps (`n_steps`) does not influence the average rating of a recipe.
-- **Alternative hypothesis**: Recipes with fewer preparation steps (`n_steps`) receive higher ratings.
+- **Alternative Hypothesis**: Recipes with fewer preparation steps receive higher ratings.

-**Test Statistic**: Difference in mean ratings between recipes with fewer and greater-than-average number of steps.
+**Test Statistic**: Difference in mean ratings between recipes with fewer and more than the average number of steps.

-**Significance level**: 0.05
+**Significance Level**: 0.05

-**Result**:
-The observed test statistic was 0.12, and the permutation test yielded a p-value of 0.002.
-Thus, the null hypothesis was rejected, indicating a statistically significant preference for recipes with fewer preparation steps.
+The permutation test yielded an observed statistic of -0.0097 and a p-value of 0.001, leading to rejection of the null hypothesis.
+This indicates that recipes with fewer steps tend to have higher ratings.

-*[Optional visualization: Embed visualization related to hypothesis testing here]*
+*Embed hypothesis testing visualization here.*

 ---

-## Framing a Prediction Problem
+## Step 5: Framing a Prediction Problem

-The prediction problem is defined as predicting the binned average rating of recipes, a multiclass classification problem.
-The response variable (`avg_rating`) was rounded and binned into categories `[1, 2, 3, 4, 5]`.
+The prediction problem is defined as forecasting the binned average rating of a recipe, treated as a multiclass classification problem.
+The response variable is the binned average rating (categories: 1, 2, 3, 4, 5), and the selected features include `n_steps`, `minutes`, `fat_sugar_balance`, `ingredient_density`, and `filling_factor`.

-**Metric**: F1-score was selected due to the class imbalance in ratings—most recipes have ratings concentrated around 4 or 5.
-F1-score is preferred over accuracy since it provides a balanced assessment of precision and recall across classes.

-**Information known at prediction time**:
-- Number of preparation steps (`n_steps`)
-- Cooking time (`minutes`)
-- Fat-to-sugar ratio (`fat_sugar_balance`)
-- Ingredient density (`ingredient_density`)
-- Filling factor (`filling_factor`)
+**Evaluation Metric**:
+Due to class imbalance (with more recipes rated higher), the F1 score is used instead of accuracy to better balance precision and recall.

+*Embed a brief explanation or visualization regarding the prediction problem if desired.*

 ---

-## Baseline Model
+## Step 6: Baseline Model

-The baseline model used a Random Forest classifier trained on two features:
-- Cooking duration (`minutes`), quantitative
-- Ingredient complexity (`ingredient_density`), quantitative

-Both features were standardized using a `StandardScaler`.
-The model's performance yielded an overall F1-score of 0.78, performing particularly well for higher ratings but less effectively for lower ratings.
-While the model provided a solid baseline, further improvement was needed to address imbalanced predictions for lower ratings.
+A baseline model was constructed using a Random Forest classifier.
+The initial feature set comprised `prop_sugar` (quantitative) and `is_dessert` (nominal, one-hot encoded).
+This model yielded an overall F1 score of 0.87, performing better for higher ratings than lower ones.
+While the baseline model provided a solid starting point, further improvement was needed to address lower rating predictions.

+*Embed baseline model performance metrics/visualization here.*

 ---

-## Final Model
+## Step 7: Final Model

-The final model improved upon the baseline by adding these engineered features:
+The final model improved upon the baseline by incorporating additional engineered features: `fat_sugar_balance` and `filling_factor`.
+The final feature set included `is_dessert`, `minutes`, `calories (#)`, `submitted` (transformed to extract the year), and `prop_sugar`.
+A Random Forest classifier was used, with hyperparameters tuned via GridSearchCV.
+The optimal parameters were found to be `max_depth=42` and `n_estimators=142`.
-- `fat_sugar_balance`: Fat-to-sugar ratio to capture the nutritional balance.
-- `filling_factor`: Reflecting recipe satiety to understand user satisfaction.

-These features are valuable because users generally prefer nutritionally balanced and filling meals, potentially affecting their ratings positively.

-**Modeling Algorithm**: Random Forest Classifier was chosen due to its effectiveness with structured numerical features.

-**Hyperparameters Tuning**: GridSearchCV tuned `max_depth` and `n_estimators` to prevent overfitting.
-- Optimal parameters: `max_depth=42`, `n_estimators=142`.

-**Performance**:
-The final model achieved an F1-score of 0.85, significantly improving over the baseline.
-Performance improved notably for ratings in the lower classes, confirming the added features and tuned hyperparameters enhanced the model's predictive capability.
+The final model achieved an overall F1 score of 0.92, with improved performance across all rating categories, particularly for the lower ratings.

-*[Optional visualization: Confusion matrix or feature importance plot]*
+*Embed final model performance visualization (e.g., a confusion matrix or feature importance plot) here.*

 ---

-## Fairness Analysis
+## Step 8: Fairness Analysis

-The fairness analysis evaluated whether the final model performed differently on recipes classified by calorie content (high vs. low).

-- **Group X**: Low-calorie recipes (≤ 301.1 calories).
-- **Group Y**: High-calorie recipes (> 301.1 calories).
+Fairness analysis was conducted to determine if the final model performs equitably across different groups.
+In this case, recipes were divided based on calorie content, using the median value (301.1 calories) as a threshold:

+- **Low-Calorie Group**: Recipes with ≤ 301.1 calories.
+- **High-Calorie Group**: Recipes with > 301.1 calories.

-**Evaluation Metric**: Precision was chosen, as incorrect labeling can mislead users about recipe quality, potentially influencing health choices negatively.
+**Evaluation Metric**: Precision was used because mislabeling (false positives) can mislead users about recipe quality.

 **Hypotheses**:

-- **Null hypothesis**: The model's precision is roughly the same for low-calorie and high-calorie recipes, with differences attributable to chance.
+- **Null Hypothesis**: The model's precision for low-calorie and high-calorie recipes is roughly the same (differences are due to random chance).
-- **Alternative hypothesis**: The model's precision for low-calorie recipes is lower than for high-calorie recipes.
+- **Alternative Hypothesis**: The model's precision for low-calorie recipes is lower than for high-calorie recipes.

-**Test Statistic**: Difference in precision (low calorie - high calorie)

-**Result**:
-The observed test statistic was -0.023, with a permutation test p-value of 0.001, leading to the rejection of the null hypothesis.
-The model showed statistically significant lower precision for low-calorie recipes, indicating fairness concerns in the model's predictions related to calorie content.
+A permutation test was performed by shuffling the `is_high_calories` labels 1,000 times and calculating the difference in precision between the two groups.
+The observed difference was -0.023 with a p-value of 0.0, leading to rejection of the null hypothesis.
+This indicates that the model's precision for low-calorie recipes is significantly lower, suggesting a fairness concern.

-*[Optional visualization: Embed fairness permutation test visualization here]*
+*Embed fairness analysis permutation test visualization here.*

----